dladd/pyFormex/HOWTO-dev.rst

   *My Account Conf*.
 Under *Authentication Setup* you can enter your public SSH key.
 Just copy/paste the contents of the file *.ssh/id_rsa.pub*.

-Now you are all set to checkout the pyFormex repository.

 .. note::

   If you are connecting from an Ubuntu system, and you find that you still can